-In the decision made in the reporting period on the appointment of Ms. Darleen Caron, the Supervisory Board took appropriate account of the diversity concept during the structured appointment process.
-It is the Supervisory Board's opinion that this decision is in the Company's best interest, as Ms. Darleen Caron has broad experience of an international and strategic nature along with a successful track record in the management of all aspects of human resources in global organizations.
+In the decision made in the reporting period on the appointment of Ms. Elisabeth Staudinger-Leibrecht, the Supervisory Board took appropriate account of the diversity concept during the structured appointment process.
+It is the Supervisory Board's opinion that this decision is in the company's best interest, as Ms. Elisabeth Staudinger-Leibrecht has shown herself to be an outstanding leader based on her extensive relevant knowledge and impressive performance.
+The breadth and depth of her scope of experience range from strategic purchasing at Siemens AG via manufacturing activities all the way to extensive regional and global business responsibility, particularly in Asia Pacific, at Siemens Healthineers.
+At the same time, her appointment to the Managing Board has boosted the company's international reach.